Discuss Your Estate Plan with Our Los Angeles Power of Attorney Lawyer

 What Is An Advance Health Care Directive?

-An Advance Health Care Directive is a document in which you appoint an agent who is authorized to make medical decisions for you and communicate with your doctors, health care providers, as well as carry out your wishes about:
+While a Power of Attorney is a document used for property management, an Advance Health Care Directive is a document used for your medical care if you are incapacitated.
+An Advance Health Care Directive is a document in which you appoint another individual as your Health Care Agent, whom you authorize to make medical decisions for you and communicate with your doctors, health care providers, as well as carry out your wishes if you are unable to do this yourself, related to:

 - Termination of life support